 A civil code is a codification of private laws that regulate property and personal rights, including laws on contracts, property, marriage, and torts.
 China’s previous four attempts at one were all unsuccessful.
 The first two tries occurred in the 1950s and 1960s, but were both derailed by political campaigns of the time.
 The NPC Standing Committee (NPCSC) started anew in 1979, after China had just launched market-oriented economic reforms.
 But the legislature dropped the project again, having concluded that China’s rapid societal and economic transformations rendered the project unripe.
 The fourth attempt in the early 2000s was halted for similar reasons.

 The Communist Party ordered the current attempt at a civil code in 2014.
 The legislature then designed a two-step process.
 It would first adopt the Code’s General Part—a set of general principles of civil law—which the NPC enacted as the General Provision of the Civil Law [民法总则] (GPCL) in 2017.
 The legislature would then draft the remainder of the Code, referred to as the Separate Parts.
 In August 2018, all six Separate Parts were submitted to the NPCSC, which then reviewed one or more of them at six separate sessions thereafter.
-Last December, it combined the General Part and the Separate Parts into a complete draft Code and submitted it to this year’s NPC session for a final review.
+In December 2019, it combined the General Part and the Separate Parts into a complete draft Code and submitted it to the 2020 NPC session for a final review.

 The Code is important for several reasons.
 First, to the general public, it affects their lives in the most direct and intimate manner.
 As evidence, the Code has received close to 900,000 public comments during the legislative process, a level of intense public engagement that is rarely seen.
 Second, the Code would be China’s first statute styled as a code, a symbol that China’s legal system has come a long way in the past several decades.
 Third, the Code would reduce the inconsistencies between the standalone civil statutes enacted over the years, and would also settle some of the novel legal issues that have since arisen.
 Finally, the Party can claim the Code as a political achievement: that thanks to its leadership, China’s social, economic, and legal institutions have become sufficiently sophisticated such that it is now feasible to enact a Civil Code that embodies uniquely Chinese values.